-Diafani is a charming, mid-size coastal settlement located in the northeast side of Karpathos, and it has the second largest port of the island.
-The village is a popular destination for boat cruises which depart from Pigadia, because some excursions to Olymbos go through Diafani.
+Diafani is a charming, mid-size coastal settlement in Karpathos located in the northeast side of the island.
+The village is a popular destination for boat cruises which depart from Pigadia, because some excursions to Olymbos go through.

-Diafani (Διαφάνι in Greek) is a beautifully situated settlement with picturesque natural scenery, where visitors can find many pretty colorful houses with unique decorations.
+In Karpathos Diafani can be find on maps as Diafanion or Διαφάνι in Greek, and it is a beautifully situated settlement with picturesque natural scenery, where visitors can find many pretty colorful houses with unique decorations.
 The village is a lovely coastal resort in Karpathos island with a traditional character, which offers relaxing atmospheres to its visitors.
-Several houses of Diafani are overlooking to the endless Aegean Sea, and most of them was amphiteatrically built on the surrounding hills.
+Several houses of Diafani are overlooking to the endless Aegean Sea, and most of the buildings were amphiteatrically built on the surrounding hills.

 Diafani is located from Pigadia (Karpathos town) about 50 kilometers away, so due of the large distances most of the tourists arrive here by boat excursions from the capital, or by rented car.
 The population is 228 (census 2011), so it is not abandoned completely in the months of autumn and winter.

 What to see in Diafani, sights and attractions

 Most of the best sights in Diafani village are situated near the beach.
 The seaside promenade is the most picturesque part, where interesting sculptures and statues were made.
 Don’t miss to find the famous fountain, which is decorated with dolphins and mosaics, and the statue of a Karpathian woman!

 These small statues are nice sights of Diafani village in Karpathos, and a lot of photos are taken here.
 The views are also great from this place.